RobertPottsII/About-Me/README.md

-- 👋 Hi.
-My name is Bob Potts @RobertPottsII.
-I'm a technical writer at Advanced Control Systems (ACS)
+- 👋 Hi, I'm Bob Potts.
+I'm a technical writer at Advanced Control Systems (ACS).
 - 📫 You can reach me at Potts.Robert.C@gmail.com
 - 📫 or at http://linkedin.com/in/robert-bob-potts-98106a33